huggingface/evaluate/docs/source/keras_integrations.md

 Evaluate can be easily intergrated into your Keras and Tensorflow workflow.
 We'll demonstrate two ways of incorporating Evaluate into model training, using the Fashion MNIST example dataset.
-We'll train a standard classifier to predict two classes from this dataset, and show how to use a metric as a callback during training or after for evaluation.
+We'll train a standard classifier to predict two classes from this dataset, and show how to use a metric as a callback during training or afterwards for evaluation.

 ```python